zimage/zbx-hpmsa/README.md

 Also you can contact me with vk.com and Telegram: https://vk.com/asand3r, @asand3r

 zbx-hpmsa provides possibility to make Low Level Discovery of HPE MSA storage components via it's XML API.
 Also it can get health status of discovered component.
-Program wrote with Python 3.6.3, but works with Python 3.4.4 from CentOS (I didn't check it with earlier versions, sorry).
+Program wrote with Python 3.6, but works with Python 3.4 from CentOS (I didn't check it with earlier versions, sorry).

-**Latest stable version:** 0.3.3
+**Latest stable version:** 0.3.4

 ## Dependencies
  - requests
- - lxml (experimental, may be replaced with 'xml' from Python stdlib)
+ - sqlite3

 ## Feautres
 **Common:**
  - [x] Bulk requests for dependent items of Zabbix 3.4
  - [x] Session key cache (MSA login cache)
  - [x] HTTPS support (with limitations, look relevant section in Wiki)
+ - [x] Login cache (SQLite3)

 **Low Level Discovery:**
  - [x] physical disks